whyandrew/sim/README.md

 4 - Horizontal velocity sensor: *(OK NOW)*
   Usually seems to land fine.

-5 - Vertical velocity sensor:
+5 - Vertical velocity sensor: **(Workaround for case when Pos_Y is ok)**
-  Comes close to landing but won't lower itself down the last little bit.
+  Andrew: Use Pos_Y to estimate velocity and average with calculated velocity from acceleration.
+Still can't find cause of issue, but I find the calculated velocity from acceleration is quite far off when lander approaches pad.
+Can possible be due to accumulated error?! ** Patrick: test more cases of bad vertical velocity sensor ** I only tried a few.

 6 - Horizontal position sensor: *(OK NOW)*
   Usually seems to land fine.